Future Self and Design Living Lab

 A Living Lab cannot operate without bringing together the right stakeholders.
 Our Living Lab partners are Boroondara Council, Access Health and Community, COTA (Council of the Ageing), Twin Parks Aged Care, Semantics, Seniorpreneurs, Leef, and LanewayLabs

-Other collaborators are: Villa Maria, Peninsula Health, Wyndham City Council.
+Other collaborators include Villa Maria, Peninsula Health, Wyndham City Council.

 Our Future Self and Design Living Lab (ENoLL membership 10th wave 2016) is proud to be a founding member of ALLIN: